-To set up a connection between the events connector and Amazon EventBridge, you need to configure your Zendesk event source in the Zendesk Admin Center, then associate a new event bus with the Zendesk event source in Amazon EventBridge.
+To set up a connection between the events connector and Amazon EventBridge, you will need an AWS account.
+Then you configure your Zendesk event source in the Zendesk Admin Center and associate a new event bus with the Zendesk event source in Amazon EventBridge.

 Configuring the Zendesk event source

 The events connector is available in your Zendesk Admin Center when on a supported plan and add-on.

 - In Amazon EventBridge, go to Events > Partner event sources, click Set up under the Zendesk partner listing.
 It opens the Set up event source page.

 - In Step 1: Copy your AWS account information, click Copy to copy your AWS account number to your clipboard.

 - Go to your Zendesk Admin Center and select Admin Center > Integrations.

 - Click Connect in Events Connector for Amazon Eventbridge to open the page to configure your Zendesk event source.